Zenchiyu/advanced-formal-tools/README.md

 > To compile PRISM from source, you need the Java Development Kit (JDK), GNU make and a C/C++ compiler (e.g. gcc/g++).
 For compilation under Windows, you will need Cygwin.

+Their README from their [github](https://github.com/prismmodelchecker/prism) also adds some explanation.

 ## Importing our Case Study into PRISM